Amplitude recursions with an extra marked point: Genus one (one-loop level)

-provides a recursion linking genus zero and genus one and generalizing the genus-zero recursion from \rcite{Broedel:2013aza}.
+provides a link between genus-zero and genus-one integrals.
+Combining this associator equation with the genus-zero recursion for the genus-zero configuration\hyp{}space integrals from \rcite{Broedel:2013aza,AKtbp} based on the genus-zero associator equation \eqref{eqn:genusZeroAssociatorEqIntro} yields a recursion in genus and the number of external states to calculate the genus-one configuration\hyp{}space integrals.

-The consideration about the contributions of the insertion points defining the genus-one Selberg integrals to the Mandelstam variables in the string corrections appearing in the boundary values $\bC_0^\El$ and $\bC_1^\El$ leads to a geometric interpretation of the associator \eqn{eqn:genus1AssociatorEquation}: the $N$-point one-loop worldsheet is obtained from the $(N+2)$-point tree-level worldsheet by an effective gluing of the two legs corresponding to the insertion points $x_1=0$ and $x_{L+1}=\infty$ on the Riemann sphere.
-By momentum conservation the Mandelstam variables associated to the insertion point $z_1$ in the one-loop string corrections of $\bC_1^\El$ are given by the sum $\tilde{s}_{1j}=s_{1j}+s_{2j}$.
+The consideration about the contributions of the insertion points defining the genus-one Selberg integrals to the Mandelstam variables in the configuration\hyp{}space integrals appearing in the boundary values $\bC_0^\El$ and $\bC_1^\El$ leads to a geometric interpretation of the associator \eqn{eqn:genus1AssociatorEquation}: the $N$-point one-loop worldsheet is obtained from the $(N{+}2)$-point tree-level worldsheet by an effective gluing of the two legs corresponding to the insertion points $x_1=0$ and $x_{L+1}=\infty$ on the Riemann sphere.
+By momentum conservation the Mandelstam variables associated to the insertion point $z_1$ in the one-loop configuration\hyp{}space integrals of $\bC_1^\El$ are given by the sum $\tilde{s}_{1j}=s_{1j}+s_{2j}$.